kolliparap/dsiplusoutcomes/roadmap/postcourseprogramming.md

 Hi NAME,

-It was great to meet you at GA’s Meet & Hire yesterday.
+It was great to meet you at GA’s hiring event yesterday.
 I appreciated your insights into {SPECIFIC FACT YOU TALKED ABOUT}.
 I believe I could make a great addition to your team due to my skills in {SPECIFIC SKILLS YOU HAVE}.

 I have applied through your website and have also attached my resume for your reference.
 Thank you for your time and consideration.